Heading

 ActiveDocument.Bookmarks.Exists("BookmarkName")

-' Do the bookmark step
+' Jump to the valid bookmark

 End If

-Final macros
+Final go to bookmark macros

 Sub GotoPrimaryBookmark()